jsharris7/koala/README.md

 ### koala_plot_dos
 Synopsis: `koala_plot_dos`

 Make sure a DOSCAR is in the present working directory.
 Make sure Gnuplot 4.6.2 has been installed.
 It re-calculates energies by setting the Fermi level as zero.
 Then it generates TDOS.png using gnuplot.
 It is expected that this command cannot generate TODS.png as user wants.
-Try `vim \`which koala_plot_dos\`` and change the gnuplot settings.
+Try ``vim `which koala_plot_dos` `` and change the gnuplot settings.

+### koala_plot_mag
+Synopsis: `koala_plot_mag`

+Make sure a CONTCAR and an OUTCAR is in the present working directory.
+Make sure Gnuplot 4.6.2 has been installed.
+It draws arrows that represent magnetic moments in both direction and magnitude on each atom.
+It plots 36 static images with viewing angle shifted by 10 degree using gnuplot.
+Then it uses ImageMagick (already installed on HPC) to convert these images to an animation gif named `mag.gif`.
+Try ``vim `which koala_plot_mag` `` and change the gnuplot settings for you needs.

+### koala_vasp_mur
+Synopsis: `koala_vasp_mur`

+This command is only useful in such situation: each sub-directory is an individual VASP calculation with a changing volume.
+It finds volume and energy from CONTCAR and OSZICAR from all sub-directories, and fits these data to the Murnaghan EOS.
+The fitting results will be saved as `mur_fit.out`.
+The fitting is done by mur_fit.f which is written by Andrei Postnikov.